Why Was Jesus Christ Crucified for Our Sins?

 Romans 6:23 explains how far sin separates man from his Creator: "For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord."
 Sin, being the opposite of all God stands for, causes the bitter harvest of death to be reaped.
 Yet, even though He is under absolutely no obligation to do so, God gives the gift of eternal life to pay the debt that every man incurs: the debt of his own, sinful life.

 Most people believe that "eternal life" means "living forever."
 However, length of life is only one aspect of eternal life.
-Satan and the demons will live forever, but their quality of life is the farthest thing from desirable!
-They do not have quality of life, because they are in constant disagreement with God—the source of eternal life!
+If life were to continue forever without quality of life, it would be misery!

 Paul tells us in Romans 6:23 that God's gift is eternal life, and in John 17:3, Jesus defines that gift further: "And this is eternal life, that they may know You, the only true God, and Jesus Christ whom You have sent."
 God's gift, then, is a life wherein a person knows—understands, has experience with—the Father and the Son.
 The gift is a life that not only stretches on forever, but also has a spiritual quality that makes such length of days desirable!
 That eternal quality—that perfection in living—has its only source in God, and a relationship with that supreme Source is only possible when man's sins, the cause of the great gulf between man and God, are atoned for.
 For this reason, God sent His Son to pay the debt of mankind's sins, so that man might know the Father and the Son in an intimate relationship, and be able to live life as They live.